jboolean/posthumans/episodes/welcome/index.md

 ---
-title: "Welcome: What is posthumanism?"
+title: "Welcome: What is Posthumanism?"
 enclosure:
   name: welcome.m4a
 date: 2020-06-08 7:00:00 -5